We offer professional education and support through trainings, seminars, presentations, publications, conferences, outreach, & social media.

 Stewards of Children, a Darkness to Light training, is revolutionary program is for any responsible adult who cares about the welfare of children and particularly appropriate for training staff and volunteers of youth-serving organizations (sports leagues, day care centers, after school programs, children’s clubs, church groups and more).

-We are increasing our training capacity and will soon be offering two new trainings: Overcoming Barriers and Understanding and Responding to the Sexual Behaviors of Children, a Gail Ryan training.
+We are increasing our training capacity and will soon be offering a new training: Understanding and Responding to the Sexual Behaviors of Children, a Gail Ryan training.

 Fetal Alcohol Spectrum Disorder Seminar